scottransom/presto/README.md

 ### Acknowledgements:
-Big thanks go to Steve Eikenberry for his help developing the algorithms, Dunc Lorimer for the basic code which is used to process BCPM and WAPP data, David Kaplan for lots of help with the GBT SPIGOT code, Jason Hessels for many contributions to the Python routines (and along with Maggie Livingstone for the rednoise reduction routine), Anne Archibald (for significant help with the recent accelsearch improvements), and Paul Demorest, Paul Ray, Paul Scholz, Ingrid Stairs, Fernando Camilo, Cees Bassa, Patrick Lazarus, Mike Keith, Slavko Bogdanov, Kevin Stovall, and Paulo Freire for many comments and suggestions (and even some patches!).
+Big thanks go to Steve Eikenberry for his help developing the algorithms, Dunc Lorimer for the basic code which was used to process BCPM and WAPP data, David Kaplan for lots of help with the GBT SPIGOT code, Jason Hessels for many contributions to the Python routines, and a bunch of other contributions of various kinds from (alphabetical):
+Anne Archibald, Cees Bassa, Slavko Bogdanov, Fernando Camilo, Paul Demorest, Paulo Freire, Mike Keith, Patrick Lazarus, Maggie Livingstone, Paul Ray, Paul Scholz, Ingrid Stairs, Kevin Stovall, and for many comments, suggestions and patches!

 Scott Ransom <sransom@nrao.edu>